 Treat all issues as important.
 Address any time-sensitive need of the individual promptly (generally within a period no greater than two business days), unless technology or work involved requires more effort, in which case the user will be promptly notified in writing of expected delivery.

-If, in consultation with the website's webmaster or content owner, it is determined that the content or website cannot be made accessible, or that doing so would constitute a fundamental alteration or present an undue burden, OEO or the Moses Center, as appropriate, will engage in an interactive process with the user about alternative methods for providing the information or service and will provide an equally effective alternative format or service, if one is available.
+If, in consultation with the website's webmaster or content owner, it is determined that the content or website cannot be made accessible, or that doing so would constitute a fundamental alteration or present an undue burden, OEO or the Moses Center, as appropriate, will engage in an interactive process and cooperative dialogue with the user about alternative methods for providing the information or service and will provide an equally effective alternative format or service, if one is available.
 In the event that an alternative format or service cannot be provided or the user is not satisfied with the results, he or she may contact the ADA/Section 504 Compliance Officer for assistance in resolving the issue.

 Requesting an Exception to NYU Website Accessibility Policy and Procedures